paolobenve/myphotoshare/README.md

 ### version 2.7 (September 10, 2017):

+* implemented fullscreen simulation for devices not admitting fullscreen api
 * added sorting by name of subalbums and media
 * modified default reverse sorting options, and now they only apply to date sorting (name default sorting is always normal)
 * - default_album_reverse_sort -> default_album_date_reverse_sort